-- Graduates demonstrate sensitivity to contextual diversity in its myriad forms as they engage in missiological research in their unique settings.
+- Graduates will demonstrate sensitivity to contextual diversity in its myriad forms as they engage in missiological research in their unique settings.

-- Graduates participate in communities of practice that embody spiritual formation in both its personal and communal dimensions.
+- Graduates will participate in communities of practice that embody spiritual formation in both its personal and communal dimensions.

 The Doctor of Missiology degree is a 48-unit program consisting of four annual 9-month modules of 12 units each.
 The program requires one on-campus visit each year for face-to-face connecting with cohort peers and professors who sharpen and encourage one another.
 Students apply missiological and theological principles to a specific need for change in their context, engaging in research that culminates in a practical dissertation that includes a robust action plan.
 The overall layout of the program is as follows:

 - Each module is structured as a 12-unit block, comprised of an eight-unit seminar and a four-unit methods course.

 - Each module occurs within a 9-month term.
 The first 3 modules revolve around a two-week on campus intensive; the final module, a one-week campus intensive.
 Modules include pre-intensive reading and online interaction and post-intensive assignments with online connection and peer interaction.

 - Each cohort is comprised of 6 to 12 participants, with 2 to 4 dedicated faculty facilitating the modules and mentoring the cohort.

 - Each module is designed to be completed with the 9-month term, with students journeying with their cohort through each of the four modules and the dissertation.

 - An individually tailored program so that research is customized to accomplish change in their specific context

 - A collaborative, missional learning community of faculty and peers to help stretch, support and sharpen one another